What is the link between surgery and dry eyes?

 When your tear film is healthy, it protects the cornea, maintains eye comfort and high-quality vision, and promotes wound healing after injury.

-Treatment before surgery can be very important
+Dry eye treatment before surgery may be very important

 Staying on the safe side